Supply line vs

 Plumbing

-The answer to 'supply line vs' is that supply lines and pipes serve different purposes in a plumbing system.
-Supply lines are flexible, small-diameter tubes that connect fixtures like sinks, toilets, and appliances to the main water pipes.
-Pipes, on the other hand, are the larger, rigid components that make up the main water distribution system in a home.
+The answer to 'supply line vs' is that supply lines and water pipes serve different purposes in a home's plumbing system.
+Supply lines are the flexible tubes that connect fixtures like sinks, toilets, and washing machines to the home's main water pipes.
+They are typically made of materials like braided stainless steel or reinforced plastic.
+Water pipes, on the other hand, are the rigid copper, PVC, or PEX pipes that run through the walls and floors to deliver water throughout the home.

 Step-by-Step Guide